ricsam/richie-rpc/README.md

 - ✅ Run E2E tests with Playwright

 ### CD Pipeline (Main Branch)
-- ✅ All CI checks
+- ✅ All CI checks must pass first
+- ✅ Check each package individually against npm registry
-- ✅ Publish to npm (when versions are bumped)
+- ✅ Publish only packages with new versions
-- ✅ Create git tags
+- ✅ Create individual git tags per package (e.g., `core@v1.1.0`)

-To trigger a publish, simply update version numbers in `packages/*/package.json` and push to main.
+To trigger a publish, update version numbers in the packages you want to release and push to main.
+See [VERSIONING.md](./VERSIONING.md) for details.

 ## Contributing